ibnuladib/FinanceTracker/README.md

 ## Techonoly Used
 #### C#, .NET, SQL

-## Usage
-To run the project:
+## To Run the Project:

+1. **Create a New Database:**
+   - Open SQL Server Management Studio or your preferred SQL database management tool.
-1. Create a new database.
+   - Create a new database for the project.

+2. **Execute Database Queries:**
+   - Navigate to the `SQL` folder in your project directory.
+   - Open the `.sql` file located in that folder.
-2. Copy the queries from the .sql file from the SQL folder and execute them to create a clone of the database.
+   - Copy the queries from the `.sql` file and execute them in your new database to set up the schema and initial data.

-3. Search the project (using Ctrl+F) and edit the connectionString to change it to your local database.
+3. **Update Connection String:**
-4. Build and run the solution in Visual Studio.
+   - Open the project in Visual Studio.
+   - Use `Ctrl+F` to search for `connectionString` within the project files.
+   - Update the connection string to point to your local database by modifying the server name, database name, and any necessary authentication details.

+4. **Build and Run the Solution:**
+   - In Visual Studio, build the solution by selecting `Build` -> `Build Solution` from the top menu.
+   - Run the project by selecting `Debug` -> `Start Debugging` or by pressing `F5`.

+5. **Access the Main Dashboard:**
+   - Once the project is running, the main dashboard will appear.
-5. The main dashboard will load, allowing you to manage transactions, view reports, and more.
+   - From the dashboard, you can manage transactions, view reports, and utilize other features of the application.

 ## Features
 #### Robust UI:
 Clean, Sleek, Easy to Use and Functional graphical interface for any user to use.
 The Dashboard displays the important information and buttons without it feeling clunky.